Plushtoast/TDE-Roll20-Official/README.md

 ## Current State
 Aventuria awaits, as TDE 5 is also available on Roll20.
 The system includes relevant mechanisms to play in the wonderous world of Aventuria and The Dark Eye and create your own adventures, characters and stories.

-The core system includes a character sheet and allows you to add your advantages, disadvantages, cultures, professions, special skill, spells, liturgies, rituals and equipment as you see fit.
+The character sheet includes TDE compendium integration and allows you to add your advantages, disadvantages, cultures, professions, special skill, spells, liturgies, rituals and equipment as you see fit.

 ## Discussion & Assistance
 If you want to discuss TDE for roll20 or need some assistance you can also join the Discord Servers: